rte-france/relife/docs/details.md

 # 2. `data` module

 The `data` module is composed of several objects.
 For a basic usage, one can only focus on the `SurvivalData` dataclass (see section below).
-For contributors, please make sure you understand the `LifetimeDecoder` family section before.
+For contributors, please make sure you understand the `LifetimeParser` family section before.

-## `LifetimeDecoder` family
+## `LifetimeParser` family

 To understand how `SurvivalData` dataclass works, it is necessary to know the [`decoder` submodule](../relife2/data/decoder.py).
 It contains objects that decodes lifetime data.
 Why ?
 Survival analysis carries on lifetime data whose format may not be constant.
-Our `LifetimeDecoder` objects share the same setup and their role is to extract all necessary information from given lifetime data.
+Our `LifetimeParser` objects share the same setup and their role is to extract all necessary information from given lifetime data.
 Everyone can propose a new decoder if a new lifetime data format is needed.
 For now, there are three decoder implementations :

 - [`BaseCensoredLifetime`](../relife2/data/decoder.py#L59)
 - [`AdvancedCensoredLifetime`](../relife2/data/decoder.py#L117)